Paddy Lacey

-Patrick Sean Lacey (born 16 March 1993) is an English footballer who plays as a midfielder for Cymru North side Flint Town United.
+Patrick Sean Lacey (born 16 March 1993) is an English footballer who plays as a midfielder.
 He made eleven appearances in the Football League for Accrington Stanley.
 Lacey has since also competed in boxing, with his debut fight occurring in October 2021.

 Football career

 Early career

 Lacey started his career in the academy of Tranmere Rovers, before joining Manchester United, where he played alongside players such as Ravel Morrison and Jesse Lingard.
 After a month with Manchester United, he was given the chance to join Liverpool, the club he had supported as a child, and took up this offer.

 Bradford City

 On 8 July 2011, Lacey signed for EFL League Two club Bradford City on a one-year deal following his release from Sheffield Wednesday.
 During his time at Bradford he had loan spells at Southport and Vauxhall Motors, before agreeing to depart the club by mutual consent on 31 January 2012.